velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

     })

 Now you can visit http://localhost:3000/client.js and see some compiled JavaScript.
-Let\'s pop that in a script tag in `src/server.js`.
+Let's pop that in a script tag in `src/server.js`.

     const layout =`
       <!DOCTYPE html>